bodo-ai/Bodo/docs/source/bodo_platform.rst

     :alt: Sidebar-Notebooks
     :scale: 25

 This will take you to the *Notebooks* page.
-At the top right corner, click on the *Create Notebook* which opens the notebook creation form.
+At the top right corner, click on the *Create Notebook* button which opens the notebook creation form.
 Choose a name for your notebook and select the type of node that will host the notebook